 Addressing these operative risk factors in primary care prior to referral or whilst awaiting first out patient appointment would be hugely beneficial to patients and secondary care colleagues.

-A BNSSG ICB standard referral template is now used across BNSSG which will help to standardise the information provided in referrals.
+A BNSSG ICB standard referral template is embedded in EMIS and now used across BNSSG which helps to standardise the information provided in referrals.

 Efforts are made to ensure the accuracy and agreement of these guidelines, including any content uploaded, referred to or linked to from the system.
 However, BNSSG ICB cannot guarantee this.
 This guidance does not override the individual responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient, in consultation with the patient and/or guardian or carer, in accordance with the mental capacity act, and informed by the summary of product characteristics of any drugs they are considering.
 Practitioners are required to perform their duties in accordance with the law and their regulators and nothing in this guidance should be interpreted in a way that would be inconsistent with compliance with those duties.